pverscha/shared-memory-datastructures/README.md

 Returns the element at the specified index.
 Supports negative indices, where -1 refers to the last element.

 **Parameters:**
-- : Zero-based index of the element to retrieve `index`
+- `index`: Zero-based index of the element to retrieve

 **Returns:** The element at the specified position, or `undefined` if the index is out of bounds.